era/masterless/content/posts/latam-tech.md

 Anyway, the point is, how we are expect to innovate if we barely have time to sleep?

 My main way to learn was going to conferences, there were a lot of community driven conferences in Brazil.
 I tried to go to most in my city and sometimes I would go to some outside my state, like the BrazilJS.
-It was a very collective way of learning, I and my friends would discuss the talks after it and we would discover whole new worlds.
+It was a very collective way of learning, I and my friends would discussed the talks after it and we would discover whole new worlds.
 Those were the moments where I felt like I could write something meaningful, the next days after a conference was always very productive, where I would find some minutes in my day to commit a lot of code.

 But at that time we missed one thing.
 Those conferences were great, but we were not talking about the elephant in the room.
 Brazil have a lot of inequalities and those events were not addressing it.
 I get it, it’s a tech conf.
 But how can a conference about Libre Software not talk about copyleft?
 Inclusion?
 Social issues?
 I always felt Libre Software movement was made by people excluded from the system, people that could not afford fancy private software, that did not had the luxury of attending fancy colleges.
 Though, nothing of this was ever dressed in those talks…